devluxor/common-sense-guide-to-dsa/README.md

 # A Common Sense Guide to Data Structures and Algorithms

-This repository contains notes made while studying the Jay Wengrow's book: 'A Common-Sense Guide to Data Structures and Algorithms: Level Up Your Core Programming Skills'
+This repository contains notes made while studying the Jay Wengrow's book: 'A Common-Sense Guide to Data Structures and Algorithms: Level Up Your Core Programming Skills'.

+For an alternative approach to these topics, please visit the [Launch School 'Introduction to DSA' course](https://github.com/lucsorr/launch-school/tree/main/LS220/notes).

 ## Contents: